 Courtney currently serves on the boards for the Montana State Chamber of Commerce, the National Association of Farm Broadcasting and the National Association of State Radio Networks.
 She enjoys exploring internationally, volunteering with church and youth organizations, and working on their family ranch in Sand Springs, MT.
 Courtney and her husband Jonathan (from Wales) have a daughter Nia and son Jac.

 Currently the Ag Director of the Northern Ag Network, Colter Brown began his broadcast career in 2009 as a summer intern for its parent company, the Northern Broadcasting System.
-Raised in Huntley, Montana, Brown graduated from Montana State University in Bozeman with degrees in Agricultural Business and Economics.
-Upon graduating from MSU, Colter was employed for Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.
+Brown graduated from Montana State University in Bozeman with a degree in Agricultural Business and Economics.
+Upon graduating from MSU, Colter was employed by Northwest Farm Credit Services as an Agricultural Loan Officer, where he spent 5 years working with producers who raised cattle, small grains, pulse crops, and sugar beets throughout Eastern Montana.

-Colter, his wife Kayla and two sons Owen and Hudson live in Laurel, Montana, and stay active with their own small herd of cattle as part of his family’s cow-calf operation at Sand Springs, Montana.
+Colter, his wife Kayla, their two sons Owen and Hudson and daughter Addison live in Huntley, Montana, and stay active with their own small herd of cattle as part of his family’s cow-calf operation at Sand Springs, Montana.

 Andy Schwab grew up in Powell, WY on a small farm that produced race horses while he was a kid.
 He learned to ride horses, hunt, fish and take pack trips to the backcountry at very young age and has yet to lose the passion.
 Through his high school years at Powell, Andy competed in sports, FFA and started his own farrow to finish hog business.
 He would add many hats to wear after graduation as he jumped right into the work force, often times holding two to three jobs at a time.
 For nearly 10 years his main vocation was working in the retail world for a local co-op and farm and ranch store.